IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 >SmartContract Trading using IBM Blockchain Platform Extension for VSCode (supports Fabric 1.4)

 Welcome to Part 2 of the Hyperledger Composer Composite Pattern.
 This is a continuation of [Create a Blockchain Network on IBP V2.0](https://github.com/IBM/Create-BlockchainNetwork-IBPV20).
-You should be already familar with setting up a network in VSCode or IBP V2.0 from the previous pattern in this series.
+You should be already familiar with setting up a network in VSCode or IBP V2.0 from the previous pattern in this series.
 This pattern focuses on how you create a smart contract.
 The Smart Contract is at the heart of a blockchain network.
 It enables a participant to change the state of an asset.
 In this use case, the assets are `Commodities` and `Traders` and the participant is able to execute the following transactions or smart contracts: `Trade` or `CheckQuantity`.
 IBM Blockchain Platform Extension for VSCode makes it very easy to create and test out smart contracts.
 Let's give it a try.

 When you have completed this code pattern, you will understand how to use the IBM Blockchain Platform Extension for VSCode to: